Michael T. Wojnowicz

 Easy Variational Inference for Categorical Models via an Independent Binary Approximation

-Wojnowicz, Michael T, Aeron, Shuchin, Miller, Eric L and 1 more author
+Michael Wojnowicz, Shuchin Aeron, Eric L Miller, and 1 more author

 Easy Variational Inference for Categorical Observations via a New View of Diagonal Orthant Probit Models